ergonode/docs/docs/frontend/in-depth/axios.md

-# API requests power by axios
+# API requests powered by axios

 All API requests are supported by the [nuxt/axios][axios] library,<br>
-which provides us with full support for API queries.
+which makes it easy for us to use API queries.

 ### Introduction
 ---
-The main configuration of the library is located in the file `nuxt.config.js`, <br>
+The main configuration for the library is located in the file `nuxt.config.js`, <br>
-there are the most important things needed to run the library on our system. <br>
+there are the most important things you need to run the library on our system. <br>

 To configure all necessary settings for API queries, <br>
-overwrite configurations by creating `axios.js` plugin in  **Core** module.<br>
+you need to overwrite configurations by creating `axios.js` plugin in  **Core** module.<br>

 All API queries pass the **authorization token**, <br>
 which is created after the user's login. <br>
-It is placed by default in the header of the `JWTAuthorization`.<br>
+By default, it's `authorization` actually.<br>

 All queries are based on the global `axios` method.<br>